-Hammock sleeping pads provide additional comfort and warmth which can make a big difference on a long backpacking trip or a relaxing camping excursion or simply resting at your backyard.
+Hammock sleeping pads provide additional comfort and warmth, which can make a big difference on a long backpacking trip, a relaxing camping excursion, or simply resting in your backyard.

-This comprehensive guide includes reviews of the top hammock sleeping pads as well as a buyer’s guide.
+This comprehensive guide includes reviews of the top hammock sleeping pads and a buyer’s guide.

 Best hammock sleeping pads

 The Klymit Hammock V Sleeping Pad is one of the best hammock sleeping pads on the market.
 This hammock sleeping pad has an overall design with side wings to provide comfort from every aspect, so you’ll be covered no matter how much you move during the night.